starfrich/eth-beacon-sepolia/readme.md

 - Keep your software updated regularly
 - Consider setting up TLS/SSL for secure connections to your RPC endpoints
 > Nginx + Cloudflare Proxied + Certbot

+---

+# 📖 FAQ: Sepolia Node (Geth + Prysm)

+## ❓ What's the pruning mechanism for Sepolia and Prysm data?

+- **Geth (Execution Client)**
+  Uses the default pruning mechanism (`gcmode=full`), which keeps only the latest state trie and automatically prunes old state data to save disk space.

+- **Prysm (Consensus Client)**
+  No manual pruning method.
+Prysm automatically manages finalized state and retains only the necessary data required for consensus, discarding finalized data as per Ethereum consensus rules.

+---

+## ❓ Is there any limitation for RPC requests?

+By default, **there’s no limitation**.
+However:

+- If you enable **UFW (firewall)** on your server, you must **whitelist your friends' IP addresses** so only they can access your RPC endpoint.
+- If you don’t enable UFW, your RPC endpoint will be **open to the public**, meaning anyone who discovers it can freely access it.

+**Recommendation:** Always secure your RPC endpoint with a firewall or IP whitelist to prevent abuse.

+---

+## ❓ How long does a full sync take?

+On a **1Gbps port speed**, a full sync typically takes **more than 3 hours**.
+It might be faster if you're using a **10Gbps port**.

+---

+## ❓ How much storage is currently used by this node setup?

+As of **12/05/2025**, the total storage usage for a fully synced Sepolia node (Geth + Prysm) is approximately **637GB**.

+---

 # Discussion